-Sarah brings to PSC 15 years of experience in advocating for improved outcomes for children, families, and adults.
-Prior to joining the firm, she worked in the nonprofit sector as a project director for several federally funded initiatives.
+At PSC, Sarah draws on her 20 years of experience working in all sides of the public service triangle — nonprofit, state government, and the private sector — to advocate for improved outcomes for children, families, and adults.
+Prior to joining the firm, she worked in the nonprofit and state government sectors as a project director for several federally funded initiatives.

 A Little More…

-Education: BA in Archaeology and Latin from the University of Minnesota and a Master of Public Policy degree from the Gerald R. Ford School of Public Policy at the University of Michigan
+Education: BA in Anthropology from the University of Minnesota and an MPP from the Gerald R. Ford School of Public Policy at the University of Michigan

 PSC superpower: Keeping calm and listening on